rte-antares-rpackage/antaresRead/README.md

 setsimulationPath("study_path", simulation)
 ```

-The parameter `simulation` can be the name of a simulation, the name of the folder containing the simulation results, or the index of the simulation. `1` corresponds to the oldest simulation, `-1` to the newest one.
+The parameter `simulation` can be the name of a simulation, the name of the folder containing the simulation results, or the index of the simulation. `1` corresponds to the oldest simulation, `-1` to the newest one, 0 to the inputs.

 ## Read data from a simulation